Switching Equity Release Plans in 2022

 - The Application Fee – The plan provider typically deducts the fee from the lifetime mortgage proceeds upon completion.
 Some equity release firms will add the fee to the loan but remember it will attract compound interest.

 - The Solicitor’s Fees – As part of SHIP rules, you’ll have to consult a legal adviser who’s separate from the mortgage provider.
 The solicitor will help you understand all the legal requirements of the equity release mortgage.
-It’s important to remember that solicitor’s fees are unavoidable, but shopping around will help you find an excellent deal.
+It’s important to remember that solicitor fees are unavoidable, but shopping around will help you find an excellent deal.
 Find a solicitor you can trust and with whom you feel most comfortable.

-- The Interest Rates – Most importantly, you must look at the new plan’s interest rates to determine if shifting is worth while.
+- The Interest Rates – Most importantly, you must look at the new plan’s interest rates to determine if shifting is worthwhile.
 If you unlocked equity in March 2021, interest was the lowest ever so you may not get a cheaper plan.

-- Contact your financial adviser.
+- Contact your financial advisor.

 - Enquire if your current plan gives you the option to switch.